prakashbh/dsa-2019/README.md

 **Chapter 03: Graphs and Trees**

 We realized that most real time scenarios are hierarchical and we need trees.
 Here is the introductory notes: [GRAPHS AND TREES](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/3-graphs-and-trees.pdf).
 Do refer class notes for more and various examples.
+We covered two IMPORTANT graph algorithms [DFS AND BFS](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/3-dfs-bfs.pdf) and a promising data structure [TRIE](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/3-trie.pdf).
+Keep all the code and other handouts given in the class with you!

 * * *